About Mel

 - Boys at the Crossroads Conference Bristol - DV perpetrator work

-I host my own workshops online on Body Acceptance and Weight Stigma and Disordered Eating.
+I host my own workshops online on Body Image and Disordered Eating.
 Find out more here.

-I see my role as a therapist as a way to walk alongside you, to support, listen and really hear what’s going on for you, to allow space to process, understand and heal.
+I see my role as a counsellor as a way to walk alongside you, to support, listen and really hear what’s going on for you, to allow space to process, understand and heal.
 I aim to be as adaptable and collaborative as possible; counselling is your space, so it needs to be tailored to you.
-Counselling in my view is part of social justice, helping bring a little more kindness and compassion into a world which can be exclusionary and cruel for so many people.